Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/formal_intelligence.md

 https://youtu.be/Sz7gr4hSkNQ

-unknown format object? /(modal)? editor war/ alien /attack|defend/ mode! (just put the smalltalk ufo into a context, assume err, and respond appropriately #bidirectionality #reversȧbility)
+unknown format object? /(modal)? editor war/ alien /attack|defend/ mode! (just put the smalltalk ufo into a context, assume err, and respond appropriately #bidirectionality #reversȧbility) to sync, or not to sync? that is the diplomacy!